“Admission” and Adjustment of Status

 Matter of Alyazji, (BIA amicus brief submitted Jan.
 21, 2010).
 In a precedent decision, Matter of Alyazji, 25 I&N Dec.
 397 (BIA 2011), the Board partially overruled Matter of Shanu, 23 I&N Dec.
 754 (BIA 2005), which had held that the phrase “date of admission” in INA § 237(a)(2)(A)(i) applied to any admission that the noncitizen might have made, including his or her adjustment of status.
 Matter of Alyazji held instead that, consistent with the LAC’s position, the “date of admission” only applies to the date of the specific admission by virtue of which an individual was present in the U.S. at the time the crime was committed.

 The LAC urges the courts to find, consistent with the definition of the term “admitted” in the INA, that the bar to eligibility for a waiver under INA § 212(h), which applies to certain noncitizens who have been “admitted to the United States as an alien lawfully admitted for permanent residence,” refers only to noncitizens who were admitted in LPR status at a port of entry, as distinct from those who adjusted to LPR status post-entry.
-To date, all Courts of Appeals to have ruled on the issue agree with this interpretation.
+To date, the Third, Fourth, Fifth, Seventh, Ninth, and Eleventh Circuits agree with this interpretation, while the Eighth Circuit stands alone in disagreeing.
+A Petition for Rehearing and Rehearing en Banc is pending in the Eighth Circuit.
+The issue also is pending in the Second and Sixth Circuits.

 Hanif v.
 Attorney General, No. 11-2643 (3d Cir. amicus brief submitted Sept.
 19, 2011).
 The LAC participated in oral argument on April 11.
 2012.
 The court issued a precedent decision on April 11, 2011, adopting the interpretation urged by the LAC.
 Read our statement.